How to Avoid 8 Common Debt Settlement Pitfalls

 If you’re solvent, the government believes you could pay the taxes, and it adds the forgiven amount to your taxable income for the year.
 Even then, it might not result in a bill.
 If you normally get a large tax refund, the extra tax associated with the forgiven debt might just offset some of that.

-Consult with a tax professional before settling any debts if you're worried about an unexpected bill.
+Consult with a tax professional before settling any debts to be sure you understand how the process could affect you.

 Solution: Have a debt expert describe the plan, your options, and what to expect.